maliawalewski/Algory_Recession_Analysis/README.md

-# 🛢Recession Performance of Global Retailers
+# Recession Performance of Global Retailers

 This notebook explores how major global retailers performed during the COVID-19 and 2008 recession using adjusted stock prices.